-My dad lived in Germany as a young adult and brought a love of German culture and German food back with him to the states (and later to his family).
-Some of our good German friends taught my eager to learn mother how to make the German classics, and she passed that knowledge on to me.
+Family Connection: One of my birthday meals of choice growing up was Rouladen, Red Cabbage and Spaetzle.
+My dad lived in Germany as a young adult and brought a love of German culture and food to our family.
+We have good German friends who taught my eager to learn mother how to make some German classics, and she passed that knowledge on to me.

-Spaetzle dough being pushed through the holes in a grater, into a pot of boiling water.
+A soft dough being pushed through a cheese grater into a pot of boiling water to show how to make spaetzle.

 Make Ahead and Freezing Instructions:

-To Make Ahead: Cooked Spaetzle reheat very well and will keep for several days, stored in a container in the refrigerator.
+To Make Ahead: Cooked German Spaetzle reheats very well and will keep for several days, stored in a container in the refrigerator.

-To Freeze: Spaetzle freeze well for 3 or 4 months.
-Drain thoroughly, divide into portions you intend to consume and put in freezer bags.
+To Freeze: Homemade spaetzle freezes well for 3 or 4 months.
 Thaw overnight in the refrigerator before rewarming.

 Recipe